 Initially, condensation may seem like a harmless nuisance that can be easily solved with a paper towel.
-Over time however, it can result in damage to your home and health problems for its occupants.
-Although condensation can never be fully eliminated, tools such as double-glazed windows can significantly reduce its occurrence.
+Over time however, it can result in damage to your home and health problems for your family.
+Although condensation can never be fully removed from your home, we believe steps can be taken to significantly reduce its occurrence.

-In this article, we’ll explore how to remove condensation from double-glazed windows and how to tell if your double-glazed windows are effectively preventing condensation.
+In this article, we’ll explore how to reduce condensation from double-glazed windows.

 What Is Condensation?

-Tackling the issue of how to remove condensation from double-glazed windows first requires that we answer the question ‘what is condensation?’
+Tackling the issue of how to reduce condensation from double-glazed windows first requires that we answer the question ‘what is condensation?’
 Condensation is the natural process whereby water vapour becomes liquid, due to falling temperatures.
-Given that water’s boiling point is 100℃, once the temperature drops below that point, water vapour can start to become liquid.
+Surfaces in your home will have a ‘dew point’.
+This is the temperature that water vapour turns back to a liquid.

 What Causes Condensation on Windows?

 In the comfort of our own homes, we tend to do activities such as cooking, showering, and washing and drying clothes.
-Unfortunately, these activities are a source of excess humidity, as they release water vapour into the air.
+Unfortunately, these activities are a source of excess humidity.
+They release water vapour into the air.
 This phenomenon is further exacerbated during winter, when we use more heat.
 It also occurs when a building is poorly ventilated and excess water vapour cannot escape.

 Condensation occurs when water vapour cools and becomes liquid.
 Therefore, when water vapour in the air makes contact with the cool surface of a window, the vapour will condense.
 This results in water droplets falling from the surface of the glass and forming pools on or around window frames.